reframejs/reframe/docs/usage-manual.md

 };
 ~~~

+Note that if `awesome-lib.js` and `awesome-lib.css` are inside your project, you can't follow this
+technique.
+Instead you will have to [customize the browser entry](#custom-default-browser-entry).

-Over a `index.html` file saved in your app's root directory:
+2. Over a `index.html` file saved in your app's root directory:

 ~~~js
 // /examples/custom-head/index.html